Javascript Proxy Configuration Examples

 • HTTP_PROXY / http_proxy.
 The value should look like:http://PROXYHOST:PORT

 • HTTPS_PROXY / https_proxy.
-The value should look like:https://PROXYHOST:PORT
+The value should look like:http://PROXYHOST:PORT

 Proxy Option